Selling on eBay: A Guide to Success

 Once you’ve decided to jump into the eBay marketplace, how should you manage your product listings?

 You could use spreadsheets if you only have a half-dozen items listed, like eBay Ellen.
-However, if you have hundreds, thousands or even millions of products, a spreadsheet will be too complicated, unwieldy and inadequate.
+However, if you have hundreds, thousands or even millions of products, a

 A feed management platform can make your listings much more manageable.
 If your products are listed on an ecommerce platform like BigCommerce, feed management platforms can take the existing product feed, put it into the correct format and export it to eBay.